Following-up is The Missing Step to Finding Clients

-I recently had a conversation with a friend who helps people make sales in a non-pushy way.
+I was chatting with a friend who helps people make sales in a non-pushy way.
 We were discussing a project she’d been doing and how she’d doubled the number of clients for the company, just by following up on enquiries.

 How many prospective clients are missing out on working with you, just because you haven’t reminded them you’re there?
 How much of your marketing effort is going to waste because you’re not maximising it?

-Selling isn’t something that comes naturally to many complementary practitioners.
-It is, however, necessary if you want to earn enough money to pay your bills through your work.
-Fortunately, there are ways of selling that are filled with integrity.
-Following up on enquiries in a helpful way is one.
+Selling isn’t something that comes naturally to many holistic practitioners - me included!
+However, it's necessary if you want to earn enough money to pay your bills through your work.
+Fortunately, there are ways of selling that are filled with integrity and following up on enquiries in a helpful way is one.

-If you imagine your practice is a bucket and a thriving practice has a full bucket of clients.
+If you imagine your business is a bucket and a successful business has a full bucket of clients.
 If you don’t have enough clients, your bucket is almost empty.
-Most practitioners think there aren’t enough clients flowing into their bucket and do more and more marketing to try and fill it.
-Still, the levels don’t rise.
+Maybe you think there aren’t enough clients flowing into your bucket and do more and more marketing to try and fill it.
+But still, the levels don’t rise.

-Then you notice you have holes in your bucket and no matter how many clients you try and flow into the bucket, they’re falling through the holes.
-Instead of throwing more marketing into the equation, you need to start blocking the holes.
-This will allow your bucket to fill up with clients and your business will start to thrive.
+Then you notice the holes in your bucket - no matter how many clients you try and flow into the bucket, they’re falling through the holes.
+Instead of trying to attract more and more new clients, you need to start blocking the holes by communicating with those already in your metaphorical bucket.
+This will allow it to start to fill up with clients and your business will thrive.

-Marketing’s focus here is to fill your bucket with amazing clients.
-If you’re getting interest but it’s not converting into paying clients, your problem isn’t your marketing.
-Spending more time and money on marketing to fill the bucket won’t work if you’re not following up on the interest you have.
+The purpose of marketing is to attract people to your business to make more sales.
+If you’re getting interest in what you do, but it’s not converting into paying clients, your problem isn’t building awareness through your marketing, it's where marketing and sales work together - building and maintaining relationships.
+Spending more time and money on marketing to fill the bucket won’t work if you’re not following up on the interest and clients you already have.

 You need to create a follow-up system that works for you and fits with your style of communication.
 Having a checklist as a reminder of each step will help you to implement it with every enquiry you receive.